 \textbf{Robotic grasping} has been an actively investigated area in robotics for a long time\cite{bohg2013data}, but it still remains unsolved.
-Recently, with the rapid development of deep learning, researchers have achieved vast progress in robotic grasping\cite{lenz2015deep, redmon2015real, kumra2017robotic, guo2017hybrid, mahler2017dex, chu2018real, asif2018graspnet, zhang2019real}.
-Such progresses can hardly do without large-scale grasp datasets such as Cornell Grasp Dataset\footnote{http://pr.cs.cornell.edu/grasping/rect\_data/data.php}, DexNet\cite{mahler2016dex}, CMU Grasp Dataset\cite{pinto2016supersizing}, Jacquard Dataset\cite{depierre2018jacquard}, VMRD\cite{zhang2019roi}, and GraspNet\cite{fang2020graspnet}.
-Particularly, robotic grasping in clutter is a practical but harder problem, attracting a lot of researchers devoted to it\cite{fischinger2013learning, gualtieri2016high, morrison2018closing, levine2018learning, mahler2019learning, qin2020s4g, murali20206, ni2020pointnet++}.
-However, most of the existing grasping algorithms do not consider the purpose of grasping.
-Namely, they only care about how to grasp instead of what to grasp.
-Though it seems feasible that we could combine some object-specific part for such grasping tasks (e.g. object detection + grasping), the accumulated errors will degrade the performance and make the whole algorithm not suitable for realistic scenarios.
-Fortunately, as deep learning continues driving the vast progress in computer vision, it is promising to design a holistic framework for such tasks (e.g. \cite{guo2016object, jang2017end, zhang2019roi, murali20206}).
-These algorithms could better handle the problem of accumulated errors and achieve higher performance in object-specific grasping.
-Nevertheless, these works focus on grasping specific objects, considering neither the relationships between object and grasp nor the relationships between objects.
-Most relatedly, \cite{zhang2019multi} tries to detect grasps as well as the manipulation relationship.
-However, it cannot generalizes well because of the limited dataset, which severely restricts its practicality.
+Recently, with deep learning, researchers have achieved vast progress in robotic grasping~(e.g. \cite{lenz2015deep, redmon2015real, mahler2016dex, kumra2017robotic, levine2018learning, mahler2019learning, qin2020s4g}).
+Such { methods heavily rely on} large-scale grasp datasets such as Cornell Grasp Dataset\footnote{http://pr.cs.cornell.edu/grasping/rect\_data/data.php}, DexNet\cite{mahler2016dex}, CMU Grasp Dataset\cite{pinto2016supersizing}, Jacquard Dataset\cite{depierre2018jacquard}, VMRD\cite{zhang2019roi}, and GraspNet\cite{fang2020graspnet}. { Particularly, object-specific robotic grasping in clutter is a practical but harder problem, which recently attracts researchers devoted to it~\cite{zhang2019roi, zhang2019multi, murali20206}.
+For example, \cite{zhang2019multi} tries to detect grasps as well as the manipulation relationships with the model trained on VMRD \cite{zhang2018visual}.
+However, it suffers from poor generality because of the limited dataset, which severely restricts its practicality.}

 In this paper, we aim to build a new, large-scale, and automatically-generated grasp dataset considering all the above issues.
 We want to enable the robot to comprehensively percept the surroundings for grasp decision making.